-the franking % differential is the difference between the franking percentage for the frankable distribution and either: - the entity's benchmark franking percentage for the franking period in which the distribution is made, or - the franking percentage permitted by the Commissioner in a determination allowing the corporate tax entity to depart from the benchmark rule.
-For more information refer to Benchmark rule.
+if the franking % differential is the difference between the franking percentage for the frankable distribution and either:

+- the entity's benchmark franking percentage for the franking period in which the distribution is made, or - the franking percentage permitted by the Commissioner in a determination allowing the corporate tax entity to depart from the benchmark rule.

+For more information, see Benchmark rule.

-Example 4: OFT Pty Ltd made a distribution of \$500 to its members and allocated franking credits of \$214 resulting in a franking percentage of 100%.
+OFT Pty Ltd made a distribution of \$500 to its members and allocated franking credits of \$214 resulting in a franking percentage of 100%.
 The benchmark franking percentage for the franking period was 50%.
-As OFT Pty Ltd has franked the distribution to more than the benchmark percentage it will be liable to over-franking tax calculated as follows: $100\% - 50\% \times \$500 \times (30 \div 70) = \107 The \$107 over-franking tax will be shown in label D.
+As OFT Pty Ltd has franked the distribution to more than the benchmark percentage it will be liable to over-franking tax calculated as follows:

+The \$107 over-franking tax will be shown in D.